 North and South was a regional version of Metro ‘without the hard-edged, rapacious bastards, glass towers, Jafa image’.1 In the 1980s Wellington launched its own city magazines, including Wellington Cosmo and W5, but both proved uneconomic and were short-lived.
 They did not have a replacement until the launch of Capital magazine in 2013.

 A number of national titles aimed at women appeared from the early 1980s, including More (1983–1996) which had a readership of around 60,000 in the mid-1980s.
-It aimed for a different market than popular magazines such as Women’s Weekly, and ran national Businesswoman of the Year awards as well as stories on drug abuse, AIDS and infertility.
-More was followed by Next (1991–) and Grace (1999–2001).
+It aimed for a different market than popular magazines such as the Woman’s Weekly, and ran national Businesswoman of the Year awards as well as stories on drug abuse, AIDS and infertility.
+More was followed by Next (1991–2020) and Grace (1999–2001).

 Other specialist and lifestyle magazines include: